 C: I think there is a long way to go.
 More than we would like.
 But I also think that every day we are closer.
 That among all of us who are still here, we are taking small steps for ourselves and for all those who will come.

 What advice would you give to young women who are thinking of directing their training and professional future towards new technologies?

-P: The best advice I can give you is that if you like technology, do not hesitate to train.
+Q: The best advice I can give you is that if you like technology, don't hesitate to get trained.
 In this sector there is a wide range of possibilities where you can develop your knowledge, and it is an exciting world because it is constantly changing.

-M.J.: From my experience and after having tried different sectors, I can say that technology is a very interesting path because of the rapid changes and advances.
+MJ: From my experience and after having tried in different sectors, I can say that technology is a very interesting path due to the rapid changes and advances that exist.
 You are always in continuous learning.

-C: Don’t let them think about it.
-That this is also a woman’s future.
-And that if they like it, they should go ahead.
-I would recommend them to read a book about the history of women in the history of technologies women in the history of technologies, (of the books that they never teach in the universities) and that she continues to move forward.
+C: Let them not think about it.
+That this is also a future for women.
+And if they like it, keep going.
+I would recommend that you read a book on the journey of women in the history of technology, (from the books that are never taught in universities).

-We hope that someday this date will not be vindicative, but commemorative of the day in which full equality of rights was achieved.
+We hope that one day this date will not be vindictive, but commemorative of the day on which full equality of rights was achieved.